On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design

 A corollary of our analysis specialized to the case of a single buyer recovers the results of \cite{BergemannSchlag08}.

 \paragraph{The case of positively dependent valuations.} In addition to the i.i.d.~case, we study two central classes that capture the possibility of positive dependence.
-Positive dependence captures the observation that, in practice, larger valuations for a buyer are associated with larger valuations for others~(see, e.g., \cite{balseiro2014yield,arnosti2016adverse} for examples in internet advertising markets).
-The first is the notion of affiliation, which was studied under various other names in statistics \citep{Lehmann66,EsaryProschanWalkup67-association,Karlin68}.
+The first is the notion of affiliation, which was studied under the name \textit{multivariate total positivity of order 2} ($\text{MTP}_2$) in statistics \citep{Karlin68,KarlinRinott80-MTP}.
 Affiliation was introduced to the mechanism design literature by \cite{MilgromWeber82} and has since become standard in Bayesian mechanism design.
 To the best of our knowledge, this paper is the first to analyze affiliated distributions in a robust (minimax regret) setting.
 We establish, quite notably, that the optimal mechanism against i.i.d.~distributions is also minimax optimal against this broader class (Proposition~\ref{prop:minimax-regret-aff}).
 We establish this result through another saddle point argument, where the key is to control for the impact of allowable dependencies across valuations.
 We also establish a similar result for the class of mixtures of i.i.d.~distributions, which are used extensively in the statistics literature due to their remarkable modeling power~\citep{hastie2009elements}.

-In other words, as shown in Figure~\ref{fig:dag-results}, a second-price auction with a carefully constructed distribution of reserve price is minimax optimal against a variety of classes of distributions.
+In other words, as shown in Figure~\ref{fig:dag-results}, a second-price auction with carefully constructed distribution of reserve price is minimax optimal against a variety of classes of distributions.

-\paragraph{General insights.} We then use our results to study a variety of related questions.
+\paragraph{General Insights.} We then use our results to study a variety of related questions.
 First, we explore in more detail the structure of optimal mechanisms and the associated performance.
 In particular, we can quantify, for any number of buyers, the best performance achievable.
 In Table~\ref{table:minimax-regret-intro}, we provide an example of the minimax regret with valuations in $[0,1]$.